sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/scriptcontext.md

 | ANYONECANPAY_NONE | Sign its own input and no output |
 | ANYONECANPAY_SINGLE | Sign its own input and the output with the same index |

-For more information, please refer to [this detailed guide](../advanced/sighash-type.md).
+For more information, refer to the section on [Sighash Types](../advanced/sighash-type.md).

 ### Serialization